jacobobryant/cdn/sample/blog/test-post.md

 **Blogging**

+- here's a list that's more spaced out

+- here's the second item in the list

+- and the third

 Besides all that, I've decided it's time to finally bite the bullet and start writing regularly again instead of trying to rely on just growth hacks.
 I've spent [a bit](https://jacobobryant.com/directory/) of time writing in the past with meh results, but now that I don't need to spend much time coding, I'm willing to put more time and persistence into writing&mdash;even if it takes a long time to pay off.

+> Let's try a blockquote, if you know what I mean.
+>
+> &ndash;whatup

 Probably starting next Monday, I'm planning to write one piece per week.
 I'll include a link in these emails so you can share it if you like.
 I'm going to make it work with the referral program too: the link in this email will include your newsletter's unique referral code.
 If you